driesvints/vat-calculator/README.md

 <a name="laravel-validator-extension"></a>
 ### Laravel Validator Extension
-If you want to include the VAT number validation directly in your existing Form Requests / Validations, use the `vat_number` validtion rule.
+If you want to include the VAT number validation directly in your existing Form Requests / Validations, use the `vat_number` validation rule.

 Example: